pomdtr/val-town-chrome-extension/README.md

 ## Usage

-Click on the Sidebar icon on the bottom left of the screen
+Click on the icon on the bottom left of the screen to open the sidebar.

 ![sidebar icon](assets/sidebar-icon.png)